zeromile/patinoweb/industry-research.md

 ## Write about your industry ##
 Using the information you have gathered in your research, compile your answers into informative conclusions.
 Your goal is to write a complete profile of your client’s industry.

 After the industry questions in the OneNote “Industry Research Project” there are a series of headlines.
-Write content below each of these headline that is related to that headline.
+Write content below each of these headlines that is related to that headline.
 Your content should come from your research.

+## Keyword search ##

+- Look through your content to find repeating phrases or descriptive words.
+Write these out on the whiteboards with your teammates.
+- Discuss and ideate 5 additional words or phrases that describe the personality of your client’s industry.
+Write these on the whiteboards also.